+Tamales de Piña.
+Pineapple tamales!
 Since my trip to Mexico in 2011, I have been even more eager to learn new and authentic Mexican recipes.
 Many of my family members in Mexico share the same passion for cooking as I do.
-They were all so gracious and willing to teach me some great new dishes.
+They were all so gracious and willing to share with me some new recipe ideas!
 And along with some new dishes, I have learned some long time traditions, such as celebrating “El Dia de la Candelaria”.
 This day represents a fusion of pre-Hispanic traditions and Catholic beliefs.
 Many typical Mexican dishes are prepared on February 2nd.
 One of the most popular to date is sweet tamales.

 My cousin, Ismael, in particular took it upon himself to continue sharing tasty recipes that are published in the local newspaper “El Norte”.
 This tamale recipe was adapted from one of their recent publications.
 The first time I prepared it, I followed it exactly as printed.
 But, as soon as I tasted the first tamal, I knew something was missing.
 Water, liquid!
 There was none listed in the ingredients and with as many tamales that I have prepared in the past 10 years, that should have been a red flag.
 Second batch, added water and so much better!
-The tamal is like a sweet corn bread with hints of pineapple, pecans and warm dulce de leche.
+The tamal is like a sweet corn bread with bits of pineapple.

 Ingredients